berobloom/LSCIndoorCameraLocal1080p/README.md

 * `stationssid` and `stationpwd` in product.cof
 * If `SKIP_TIME` is set to `false` make sure that the camera has WiFi access and you have entered a reachable timeserver.
 You can change time settings in the `env` file on the MicroSD card.

-### 12. Install TinyCam
+### 12. Usage method 1: TinyCam

 Install TinyCam on an Android device or use Android X86 to install TinyCam

 When adding a camera, select the `Scan network` option and if the Android device and the camera are on the same network, the UID shall pop up automatically.
-Add the camera and use the password: `123456`
+Add the camera and use the password: `123456`.

+TinyCam can be used to restream.
+The Android device will then act as an NVR.

+### 14: Usage method 2: Standalone (Work In Progress)

+Another method is a standalone proxy that will read streams from the camera using the tutk client library and resend them using rtsp.
+Prebuild files for this proxy can be found in: `LSCProxy` folder.

+You can run the proxy using `./start_stream.sh`.

+Current requirements:

+* Linux (X86/Amd64)
+* Default camera credentials
+  * p2p user: `admin`
+  * p2p password: `123456`
+  * UID as environment variable

+Will finish this project and upload the source later.

-### 13. End
+### 15. End

 Congratulations!
 You have modified the LSC Indoor Camera 1080P.

 ## Nightvision

+### Auto

 Nightvision is default set to automatic with the following variable in `product.cof`.
 ```
 smartir_en=1
 ```
-When you want manual nightvision:
+### Manual (Deprecated)

+Note: I found out nightvision can be managed using the tutk library.
+Will add this to the proxy later.

 ```
 smartir_en=0